rossmeissl/bernsandblaise/_includes/lodging.md

 : We have a block rate at [Mount Cinnamon Resort](https://mountcinnamongrenadahotel.com/) for 20% off if you book direct.
 There are multi-bedroom units available if you want to share a spot with friends.
 Use reference number **ROSS031619**.

 Radisson Grenada Beach Resort
 : We also have a block rate available at the Radisson Grenada Beach Resort (#) which is a more affordable option.
-Use reference number **XXXXXXX**.
+Reservations may be confirmed by calling 1 (800) 333-3333, or by visiting www.radisson.com and using Promotional Code **1903HUDD** under the More Search Options section.
+Note that this block has a cutoff date of **Tuesday, Feb 12, 2019**.